 Because our fellow species cannot verbalize their feelings, gaining a good understanding of the mechanisms of pain helps alleviate unnecessary suffering and discomfort.
 Let’s take a closer look at why pain management in animals differs from pain management in humans, and how we can better support our furry friends in gaining a better quality of life.

 Understanding Pain in Pets

 It’s interesting to know that animals and people share the same neural pathways for the development and succession of pain.
-If your pet has had surgery, you may have noticed that they have been given similar types of pain medications that are prescribed for people.
+If your pet has had surgery, you may have noticed that they have been given similar types of pain medications that are prescribed to people.

 This biological similarity makes comparison a valuable tool in how we treat pain in pets.
 But, the differences in how we respond to animal pain have to do with their signals.
-We can express our pain, but sometimes pain in our pets go unnoticed.
+We can express our pain, but sometimes pain in our pets goes unnoticed.
 This is particularly true in cats who are adept at masking their pain.

 Some of the more common signs of pet pain include: